Digital Transformation

 New Jersey Department of Community Affairs

 Leading digital transformation initiatives that bridge policy objectives and technical execution.
-Building an in-house civic technology team that develops modern, resident-first digital experiences while maintaining compliance with security and accessibility standards.
+Building an in-house government technology team that designs and delivers modern, resident-first digital experiences while maintaining compliance with security and accessibility standards.

 Government Projects